Czech Language Courses

 The Language Centre at Masaryk University offers various possibilities for learning Czech.

-- Evaluation: 2 credits (course for beginners and elementary students) + certificate
+- Evaluation: 2 credits + certificate

-- Course code: CJVcz01, CJVCZ02
+- Course code: CJV_K_Czes

 Courses offered by the Department of Czech for Foreigners, Faculty of Arts